maboiteaspam/stream-visualizer/README.md

 - `jobRemains` same as before, but it displays in `right to left`.
 It displays the `total count of remainings` jobs.

-the visualizer instance then `start` listen the stream activity and determine its status to display `multimeter` bar chart.
+the visualizer instance then `start`s to listen the stream activity and determine its status to display `multimeter` bar chart.

 This is why visualizer's streams must be setup correctly in the stream.